Skip to main content

 517-219-2288

-Michigan State University (MSU) owns and operates a hazardous waste storage facility (HWSF) located at 3634 East Jolly Road, Lansing, Michigan.
-The Michigan Department of Environment, Great Lakes, and Energy (EGLE), Materials Management Division (MMD), initially licensed the MSU HWSF in 1989, issued renewal licenses in 2000 and 2010, approved an expansion application for the license in 2014, and approved a modification request for the stacking of small containers at the facility in 2023.
+Michigan State University (MSU), owns and operates a hazardous waste storage facility (WSF), located at 3634 East Jolly Road, Lansing, Michigan.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE), Materials Management Division (MMD), initially licensed the MSU WSF in 2000 and renewal licenses were issued in 2014 and 2024.

-MSU is authorized to accept a variety of hazardous wastes from MSU’s campus under their hazardous waste management facility operating license.
-Accepted hazardous wastes are stored and consolidated in containers before being sent off-site for disposal.
-Under the current license, the HWSF is authorized to store a maximum of 7,900 gallons of hazardous waste.
+MSU is authorized to accept a variety of hazardous waste from MSU’s campus and off-site facilities under their Hazardous Waste Management Facility Operating License (license).
+Accepted hazardous wastes are stored and consolidated in containers before being sent off-site for treatment and disposal.
+Under the current license, the WSF is authorized to store a maximum of 7,900 gallons of hazardous waste.

 Hazardous Waste 101 Video